Music at Hardwick

 In addition, children are given opportunities to learn a variety of musical instruments and perform what they have learnt to an audience either in school or in a public place.
 Some of the places that children visit are INTU centre, Resorts arena in Birmingham, play with the Halle orchestra in Derby.

 As the children progress through the school, they learn simple notation in KS1 and Year 3 and this develops into musical notation in Year 4, 5 and 6 which is applied to musical instruments.
-So far, the children have learnt hand bells in Year 3, clarinet in Year 4 and brass in Year 5 and some have continued this in Year 6.
+This year, we have children learning the handbells, ukulele and flutes.
+Children are learning to compose and record using different technology so they can share their creations.
 Music is linked to many other curriculum areas and is used in other lessons such as where a famous musician is from and how they have changed music.

 https://www.dkfindout.com/uk/music-art-and-literature/musical-instruments/- Give information about musical instruments in their groups and introduces the children to the orchestra.